Changissnz/selfinterest/README.md

 artificial axioms, in relation to one another, can not only be on a spectrum of pedantic detail to accepting broadness, they can also be greatly contrary to one another by structuring decision-making into one or the other.
-A lack of commonality is the defining trait of this specific matter's effects, due to the differing causes between each artificial axiom's statement.
+A lack of commonality is the defining trait of this specific matter's effects from these sentient beings, due to the differing causes between each artificial axiom's statement.
 Scant use of the artificial axiom, correspondingly a scant economy of sentient will for this use, makes the artificial axiom a minority rule, perhaps lesser than that, an individual's rule.
-Complication on definitively generalizing an artificial axiom, by the practices that stem from it, is due to another
-aspect: the individual whose actions (the evidence through expression) are rationalized can occur only by attributing their actions to artificial axioms.
+Complication on definitively generalizing an artificial axiom, by the practices that stem from it, is due to another aspect: the individual whose actions (the evidence through expression) are rationalized can occur only by attributing their actions to artificial axioms.
 The recognition of the artificial axiom, though, for a group of sentient beings relies on a passing frequency in the accurate attribution of the group's particular independent actions, manifested as appearance, physical movement, or speech, to the artificial axiom (the cause).
 The artificial axiom as a rule connected to the decision-making faculty of an individual, for their self-interest above their profits of finance, social influence, or political power in the cases of idealistic individuals, has vulnerabilities in its actualization.
 The poetry that narrates tragedy according to the reason of rhythm often takes a microscopic interest in the specifics of only a few human beings, and translates the actual events that occurred